 On the opening day of Patient-Centered Oncology Care, Robert Groves, MD, of Banner | Aetna, discussed the use of psychographics to predict health behavior in local populations.

-Why do some people always get their annual physical and faithfully take their medication, while others avoid the doctor until they end up in the emergency department (ED)?
+Why do some people always get their annual physical and faithfully take their medications, while others avoid the doctor until they end up in the emergency department (ED)?
 How do we predict which person—or at least, which groups of people—are likely to be the costly ED patients?

-There are data sets that can tell us these things, according to Robert Groves, MD, executive vice president and chief medical officer at Banner | Aetna, based in Phoenix, Arizona.
+Data sets can provide us with this information, according to Robert Groves, MD, executive vice president and chief medical officer at Banner | Aetna, based in Phoenix, Arizona.
 And while it might seem a little scary—these data can be used in harmful ways, to be sure, Groves said—health systems can leverage artificial intelligence (AI) to use such data—from the brands consumers select to their achievements and preferences—to predict their

-Groves spoke about using the power of AI to leverage these data, called psychographics, in a talk during the opening day of Patient-Centered Oncology Care® (PCOC), held in a hybrid format from the Omni Nashville Hotel.
+Groves spoke about using the power of AI to leverage these data, called psychographics, in a talk during the first day of Patient-Centered Oncology Care® (PCOC), held in a hybrid format from the Omni Nashville Hotel.
 Groves appeared in person.

-The data that are collected on individuals, psychographics, “is a way of describing why people make the decisions they make,” Groves said.
+The data that are collected on individuals, or psychographics, “is a way of describing why people make the decisions they make,” Groves said.

 “Now, I’m not suggesting that you can take psychographic profiling down to the individual level and influence the behavior because, by definition, it is defining microcultures, not individuals,” he said.
 “But it can be extremely useful if you are a health system, and you’re trying to plan strategically for the future.”

-There are already several examples of nudge theory in practice.
+Several examples of nudge theory are already in practice.
 Groves is an unpaid advisory board member with the AI company CareCentra, which is developing strategies for health systems.
-In academia, Penn Medicine’s Nudge Unit has published work on using wearables to improve sleep and using text messages to boost flu shot rates.
-In the commercial sector, there’s the weight loss company Noom, cofounded by Artem Petakov, who
+In academia, Penn Medicine’s Nudge Unit has published work on using wearables to improve sleep and using text messages to boost flu shot rates.2 In the commercial sector, there’s the weight loss company Noom, cofounded by Artem Petakov, who

-The research Groves presented showed people fall into 5 broad categories of health care decision making, with 26.7% labeled “willful endurers,” meaning they mostly go about life unfocused on their health, and not much will change their attitude.
-Groves said a key discovery of this work is that for most people, their predisposition for health care decision making is hard wired by age 18, “’and it takes a lot to move people—and
+The research data Groves presented showed that people fall into 5 broad categories of health care decision-making, with 26.7% labeled “willful endurers,” meaning they mostly go about life unfocused on their health, and not much will change their attitude.
+Groves said a key discovery of this work is that for most people, their predisposition for health care decision-making is hard wired by age 18 years, “and it takes a lot to move people—and